Alchemist21/Alchemist21/README.md

 - 🌱 Currently Studying: Health Informatics @Weill Cornell Graduate School of Medicine

-- 👯 I’m looking to collaborate on/with: Nice people
+- 👯 I’m looking to collaborate on/with: Interesting projects

 - ⚡ Fun fact: The human brain weighs only 3 lbs